lovvskillz/python-discord-webhook/README.md

 ![Image](img/extended_embed2.png "Example Embed Result")

 By default, the embed fields are placed side by side.
-We can arrangee them in a new line by setting `inline=False` as follows
+We can arrange them in a new line by setting `inline=False` as follows
 ```python
 from discord_webhook import DiscordWebhook, DiscordEmbed